-By default kops will create clusters using public topology, where all nodes and the Kubernetes API are exposed on public Internet.
+By default, kOps will create IPv4 clusters using public topology, where all nodes and the Kubernetes API are exposed on public Internet.

 Cluster spec ¶

-kops command allows you to configure some aspects of your cluster, but for almost any production cluster, you want to change settings that is not accecible through CLI.
+kops command allows you to configure some aspects of your cluster, but for almost any production cluster, you will want to change settings that are not accessible through the CLI.
 The cluster spec can be exported as a yaml file and checked into version control.

 If your cluster contains multiple Instance Groups, or if you manage multiple clusters, you want to use generate the cluster spec using templates.

 Read through the templating documentation to learn how to make use of templates.